JDemler/perlin-site/content/post/indexing-memory-access.md

 ## Tracking Memory Access

-My idea was to log memory acces by logging the memory locations of the postings.
+My idea was to log memory access by logging the memory locations of the postings.
 ``` rust
     println!("{:?}:{}|{}|{}", inv_index[uterm_id].as_ptr(), uterm_id, listing_len, new);
 ```